 You’ve written a book, and you may be wondering what to do next.
-Next you must market your book.
-To succeed in the noise-filled, content-saturated market, you need to stand out from the crowd.
-Marketing will help your book cut through the chatter and reach its audience.
-Here’s a list and description of common marketing tasks and what they entail.
+The answer: you must start marketing.
+This is how potential readers find out about your book, get excited, and ultimately make the decision to buy and read it.
+Marketing helps your book cut through the chatter, reach its target audience, and garner interest.To succeed in the noise-filled, content-saturated market, you need to stand out from the crowd.
+Here’s a list of some marketing methods you could try and what they entail.

 This is my third book-won an award for my second-=but-this third book is very different--it has been selling at shops and Amazon--but have been getting e-mails from all kinds of people-but they want immense amounts of money-which i do not have-lol-(being almost 70 has it's limits)-This book is titled Recipes From the Other Side-with some celebrity chefs that contributed recipes-they loved the idea(Bobby Flay, Paula Deen, Ree Drummond and Simon Majumdar)and many other chefs and home cooks that have recipes that have been handed down through the generations-I am going to look into the sites that you suggested-and have One question-How the heck do i get it on the shelves at walmart and other stores that sell books???-Thank you--Love and Light-Carole Mann